Perform a Free Lookup of Florida Marriage Records & Licenses

 In addition to governmental databases and civil registration archives, you can also find insights into your genealogical journey through alternative sources, including:

-• Old newspapers: In the past, marriages used to be announced through newspapers.
+• Old Newspapers: In the past, marriages used to be announced through newspapers.
 Some of these old newspapers are digitally available as scanned copies; you can explore them online or via local libraries.

 • Churches: Religious institutions also tend to maintain marriage records since they often officiate these ceremonies.